Hernandezn/jenkins-cicd/README.md

   Used to host the relational database that holds user & reimbursement data.
 - **PostgreSQL**

-  Database management system and superset of SQL scripting languages.
+  Database management system and dialect of SQL scripting languages.
+Includes procedural programming via **PL/pgSQL**.
 Accessed at developer-side using **DBeaver**.
 - **JDBC**

   Java's back-end database connection and data retrieval API.